 Several herbal supplements have been suggested to boost immune function.
 What does the research say?

 - Garlic: The active ingredient in garlic, allicin sativum, is proposed to have antiviral and antimicrobial effects on the common cold, but high-quality clinical trials comparing garlic supplements to placebo are lacking.
 A Cochrane review identified only one trial of reasonable quality following 146 participants.
 Those taking the garlic supplement for 3 months had fewer occurrences of the common cold than those taking a placebo, but after contracting the cold virus, both groups had a similar duration of illness.
+Note that these findings are from a single trial, which needs to be replicated.

 - Tea catechins: Cell studies have shown that tea catechins such as those found in green tea can prevent flu and some cold viruses from replicating and can increase immune activity.
 Human trials are still limited.
 Two randomized controlled trials found that green tea capsules produced less cold/flu symptoms or incidence of flu than a placebo; however both studies were funded or had author affiliations with tea industries.